-These imbalances slowly aid in the depletion of the Ozone layer, an essential region of the stratosphere that soaks up most of the sun’s damaging ultraviolet (UV) rays.
+These imbalances slowly aid in the depletion of the ozone layer, an essential region of the stratosphere that soaks up most of the sun’s damaging ultraviolet (UV) rays.

 First, there’s invisible and visible air pollution.
 The smog you see lingering over a city is a good example of visible pollution.

 Examples of invisible pollutants include nitrogen oxides, sulfur dioxide, and carbon monoxide, to name a few.

 Digging down even deeper, air pollution can be split into primary and secondary pollutants.

 1. Vehicle Exhaust

-The number one source of air pollution in city environments is vehicle exhaust fumes, which happen to release high amounts of carbon monoxide.
+The number one source of air pollution in city environments is vehicle exhaust fumes, which contain high amounts of carbon monoxide.

 Millions of vehicles are operated on a daily basis in the US alone, each one leaving its own carbon footprint on the environment.

-2. Fossil Fuel-Based Power Plants.
+2. Fossil Fuel-Based Power Plants

 In addition to vehicle exhaust pollution, fossil fuels also present a wider scale problem when they’re burned for energy in power plants.

 Chemicals like sulfur dioxide are released during the burning process, which travel straight into the atmosphere.

-4. Construction and Agricultural Activities.
+4. Construction Pollution